crystalunicorn/digitalgarden/src/site/notes/3. Locations/Buildings-Landmarks/Giant Mouse Statue of Ilmater.md

 ---

 ##### Description
-- A crumbling statue of a giant mouse
+- A broken, crumbling statue of a giant mouse
 - comparable in size to the Statue of Liberty

 ##### Notes